cuthbertLab/music21/buildDoc/rst/overviewMeters.rst

 >>> mt.duration.quarterLength
 3.0

 A MeterTerminal can be broken into an ordered sequence of MeterTerminal objects that sum to the same duration.
-This new object, to be discussed below, is the MeterSequence object.
-A MeterTerminal can be broken into duration-preserving components in a MeterSequence with the :meth:`~music21.meter.MeterTerminal.subdivide` method.
+This new object, to be discussed below, is the MeterSequence.
+A MeterTerminal can be broken into these duration-preserving components with the :meth:`~music21.meter.MeterTerminal.subdivide` method.
 An argument for subdivision can be given as a desired number of equal-valued components, a list of numerators assuming equal-denominators, or a list of string fraction representations.

 >>> mt.subdivide(3)
 <MeterSequence {1/4+1/4+1/4}>